mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_lesson.html.md

 **simulator** | Required.    | If neither train nor test is present, defaults to: *item in simulator select item send item*. | If neither train nor test is present, defaults to: *from item in simulator select item*.
 If not present, generate default for every lesson. | Required.

 <aside class="notice">
-Currently, during our private beta, you can only use simulators as your training source.
+Currently, during the Bonsai Platform preview, you can only use simulators as your training source.
 </aside>

 ###### Lesson Clause Rules